 Every major attraction has a theme store attached, many of them selling unique merchandise.
-Although the prices are high when you consider you're just buying a souvenir, the Hard Rock Cafe shop in adjacent CityWalk is extremely popular and has a small but diverse selection of Hard Rock everything (including memorabilia with astronomical sticker prices).
+Although the prices are high when you consider you're just buying a souvenir, the Hard Rock Cafe shop in adjacent CityWalk is popular and has a small but diverse selection of Hard Rock everything (including memorabilia with astronomical sticker prices).
 For just about everything else a la Universal, the Universal Studios Store carries a decent selection of toys, T-shirts, and souvenirs.

 More than two dozen other shops in the park sell collectibles.
 Be warned, though, that unlike Walt Disney World, where Mickey is everywhere, Universal's shops are specific to individual attractions.
 If you see something you like, buy it; you probably won't find it in another store.
-If you did forget to pick something up, there's a shop-by-phone service -- call tel.
-407/224-5800, describe the item and where you think you saw it, and the likelihood is they'll be able to help you out.
+If you did forget to pick something up, there's a shop-by-phone service -- call 407/224-5800, describe the item and where you think you saw it, and the likelihood is they'll be able to help you out.
 There is also a Universal store at Orlando International Airport, but it mainly carries the usual souvenirs.

-Note: Universal has a service similar to Disney's in which you can have your purchases delivered to It's a Wrap at the front of the park so you don't have to schlep that 5-foot-tall E.T. around the park with you.
+At Universal, you can have your purchases delivered to It's a Wrap at the front of the park so you don't have to schlep that 5-foot-tall E.T. around the park with you.
 Allow at least 3 hours for delivery.

-International Drive Area -- (Note: Locally, this road is almost always referred to as I-Drive.)
+International Drive Area -- (locally, this road is almost always referred to as I-Drive.)
 Extending 8 or so miles northeast of Disney between Highway 535 and the Florida Turnpike, this busy thoroughfare is one of the most popular tourist districts in the area, in part because it is filled with so many restaurants, shops, hotels, and attractions.
 From indoor skydiving and glow-in-the-dark golf to dozens of themed restaurants and shopping spots, this is the tourist strip in Central Florida.
 Its two main shopping draws are the Orlando Premium Outlets-Vineland Avenue, just off south I-Drive , and the Orlando Premium Outlets-International Drive (previously Prime Outlets Orlando), located at the northernmost end of I-Drive .
-Another I-Drive shopping spot, Pointe Orlando (tel.
-407/248-2838; www.pointeorlandofl.com), features an ever-growing collection of upscale restaurants, clubs, and specialty shops in an outdoor setting.
+Another I-Drive shopping spot, Pointe Orlando (407/248-2838; www.pointeorlandofl.com), features an ever-growing collection of upscale restaurants, clubs, and specialty shops in an outdoor setting.
 Thanks to extensive renovations, the completely re-created space includes winding walkways, shaded courtyards, fountains, and inviting lighting.

 Great Buys at Universal Studios Florida